davidmeadejr/divvy-app/README.md

-# Bank Tech Test
+# Divvy

 ## Project Description

 What the application does:
+- A mobile app for calculating how to split group meal costs in restaurants.
+Users can take a photo of a receipt and have it itemised on the app.
+It supports additional charges including tips, service charges, taxes, and can deduct discounts.

 Technologies used and why:

-- Version Control: **Github** (As all my projects are on GitHub, makes sense to keep things centralised in one place.)
+- Version Control: GitHub
-- REPL:
+- REPL: Node.js
-- Testing:
-- Library:
+- Library: React Native
-- Framework:
+- Framework: Expo
+- Languages: JavaScript
+- Database: Realm (MongoDB)
+- AI/ML: Taggun

 Challenges faced:

-- ...
-- ...
+- Creating the functionality that digitises a photo of a receipt and its information.

 Potential future features to add: